 1. Relate to Your Audience

 Almost half of the surveyed decision-makers say that most thought leadership content doesn't consider their needs.
-To stand out, and keep audiences engaged, do some research and find who and what is at the forefront of your industry.
+To stand out and keep audiences engaged, do some research and find who and what is at the forefront of your industry.

 Dive deeply into those topics, but present them in a way that highlights their relevance.
-Research can be dry, so make the effort to connect with your audience.
+Research can be dry, so make an effort to connect with your audience.
 Keep in mind that 87% of buyers say thought leadership can be intellectually challenging and enjoyable, and 64% want content with a relatable tone.

 2. Rock the Boat